 - Don’t discuss child support in conversations concerning custody.

-Many people—even some lawyers—assume that the first priority of a father seeking custody isn’t raising his children, but lowering his child support obligation.
-Don’t give anyone the opportunity to apply that reasoning to your custody claim.
+Many people—even some lawyers—assume that the first priority of a father seeking custody isn’t raising his children but lowering his child support obligation.
+Don’t allow anyone to apply that reasoning to your custody claim.

 - Consider mediation.

-At the end of the day, you and your children’s mother will be co-parenting.
+At the end of the day, you and your children’s mother will co-parent.
 A bitter custody fight can inject permanent toxicity into your relationship.
-A skilled mediator—typically an attorney with experience handling and mediating custody cases—may be able to steer the mediation in the direction you want.
-Be reasonable, and yield on issues that are important to her but not essential to you.
+A skilled mediator—typically a Child custody lawyer with experience handling and mediating custody cases—may be able to steer the mediation in the direction you want.
+Be reasonable, and yield on important issues to her but not essential to you.
 A shared parenting plan (also called “joint custody”) that allocates more time with the children to you and less to their mother might be a reasonable compromise.

 Trust a full-service law firm with a long track record of success to handle your custody case.

 Whether your child custody case can be resolved by a negotiated agreement or is hotly contested and must be tried before a judge or magistrate, you can trust Slater & Zurz to handle all aspects of your case with compassion, professionalism, and top-quality service that you deserve.
-We have been practicing family law for over 40 years, with a proven track record of success.
-We’ve developed expertise in fathers’ rights issues as a result of substantial experience representing fathers in divorce and post-divorce custody cases.
+We have been practicing family law for over 30 years, with a proven track record of success.
+We’ve developed expertise in fathers’ rights issues due to substantial experience representing fathers in divorce and post-divorce custody cases.

-Call or email us to schedule a free consultation.
+Call or email us at (330)762-0700 to schedule a free consultation with a child custody lawyer.
 We’ll review your case, listen to you so that we know your priorities, and suggest what we believe are the most productive strategies for success in your custody case.
 If we take your case, we’ll pursue every issue important to you with dedication, perseverance, and the drive to win for you.